i5046821854/Xv6/README.md

 gettid()

 PA2
-- implement priority-based scheduler
-,which is running when a process is exiting, sleeping, or yieding resource, based on nice value (use round-robin when tied)
+- implement priority-based scheduler, which is running when a process is exiting, sleeping, or yieding resource, based on nice value (use round-robin when tied)

 PA3
 - implement lazy allocation